oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Intro-Jenkins.md

 The region directories, along with all service directories nested inside these region directories, are present under this terraform_files folder.
 Inside each service directory, pipelines for **terraform-apply** and **terraform-destroy** can be found.

-The terraform pipelines can be triggered by navigating to any service directory path.
+The terraform pipelines are either triggered automatically from setUpOCI pipeline or they can be triggered manually by navigating to any service directory path.

 <details><summary><b>Expand this to view terraform-apply Pipeline Stages</b> </summary>